-Once the laying of the PV modules is completed, the Applicant needs to ensure Mechanical Inspection is completed (Mechanical Completion) by the relevant building Authority (i.e Dubai Municipality, Trakhees, etc) before initiating the electrical works.
+Once the laying of the PV modules is completed, the Applicant needs to ensure Mechanical Inspection is completed (Mechanical Completion) by the competent Authority/Entity (i.e. Dubai Municipality, Trakhees, Etihad Esco etc.) before initiating the electrical works.
 This will assure that the modules, layout and fixation comply with the applicable standards and safety rules in Dubai.
 In case of a positive result, the Solar PV construction can proceed with the electrical works.

-3.4.2 Application for Inspection, Connection and Post-Connection steps
+3.4.2 Application for Inspection and Connection and Post-Connection steps